yahorbazyk/tasks-configuration/README.md

 2. Add the ability to create tasks for each stage and customize them, but for this you will need to add a field on the task, which will qualify to which stage belongs to the task.
 3. Add the ability to assign certain people to each task, for the solution will need to determine which field will be unique for the search, so as not to use hardcoded id.

 I implemented the logic call from both the trigger and Flow.
 I also added buttons to call logic without waiting for trigger conditions.
-Buttons have their disadvantages, I have also used several ways to call this functionality, via Flow, LWC, Aura components.
-Depending on the condition where it will be used, there are disadvantages.
+I have also used several ways to call this functionality, via Flow, LWC, Aura components.

 The process itself is based on task configuration management via Custom Metadata Types.
 Where we can customize the data.
 ![CleanShot 2023-08-03 at 20 51 30](https://github.com/yahorbazyk/tasks-configuration/assets/135764285/35739c8a-1620-4b88-a0de-328ad12143af)